mkomod/vi-per/README.md

 The `scripts` folder contains the scripts used for the generation of the results.

 The `src` folder contains the source code of the project.

+## Reproducing results

+The results for the following sections can be reproduced by running the scripts in the `scripts` folder:

+- Section 3.1: `01-logistic_regression_simulations.sh`
+- Section 3.2: `02-gaussian_process_example.sh`
+- Section 4.1: `03-earthquake.sh`
+- Section 4.2: `04-applications.sh`

+The results will be saved to the `results` folder.

+## Generating figures

+The figures can be reproduced by running the `__05__figures.py` script in the `src` folder.
+Furthermore, the figures for the GP example can be reproduced by running the gp_simulations notebook in the `notebooks` folder.
+The figures for the earthquake application can be reproduced by running the soil_liquefaction notebook in the `notebooks` folder.
+The figures will be saved to the `figures` folder.